mdalifkhanrifat/php-intern-assignment/README.md

 **README**

-# iNiLabs PHP Intern Assignment
+# PHP Intern Assignment

-Welcome to the iNiLabs PHP Intern Assignment repository!
-This repository contains my solutions to the coding assignments provided by iNiLabs for the PHP Intern position.
+Welcome to the PHP Intern Assignment repository!
+This repository contains my solutions to the coding assignments for the PHP Intern position.
 I have chosen to work on Task 1, Task 4, and Task 5.

 ## Task 1: Class Inheritance